 Every startup has different philosophies and insights, values and goals.
 If you work under one startup, you only get to view certain philosophies and insights from that one company’s perspective.
 By working for multiple startups, you can see how different companies handle different issues, like developing product, handling customers, raising money, or developing a brand.
 At Desai, we get to see how Ash & Erie handles customer service.
 How Gaudium approaches product development with their game.
 How Sultant executes customer discovery.
 How MySwimPro handles outreach in the global swimming community.
 With so many different perspectives, you have the opportunity to apply best approaches from each company to a future startup.

 At an accelerator, no two days are the same.
 One day we’re testing Armor Blitz for Gaudium.
 Another day we’re running around Ann Arbor talking to small businesses for Sultant.
 One time we even spent an entire week thinking of a new name for Clash Audio (now JamHawk).
 Multiple companies keep things interesting with different news and different milestones.

 No two roles are the same, either.
-As a Desai intern, I have the luxury of tapping in different areas with different companies, like developing a web application for MySwimPro, designing wireframes for Roomations’ interior design site, and heading customer service for Ash & Anvil.
+As a Desai intern, I have the luxury of tapping in different areas with different companies, like developing a web application for MySwimPro, designing wireframes for Roomations’ interior design site, and heading customer service for Ash & Erie (formerly Ash & Anvil).
 While it would be nice to explore different roles under the same brand, an intern at an accelerator gets to pick and choose which projects seem the most interesting for different companies.